 The obliquity of the ecliptic is set to 23.43929°.

 Tooltips show the coordinates of the Sun and two other selected stars.
 To see horizontal coordinates, mouseover the Sun or the star.
-The hour angle and declination are shown when mousing over the arc to the Sun or the star.
+Equatorial coordinates are shown when mousing over the arc from pole to the Sun or the star.
 Coordinate values are given in decimal notation.

 Horizontal coordinates shown in tooltips measure azimuth from North toward East.